sashacsy/sashacsy.github.io/about.md

 Hello!
 My name is Sasha and my pronouns are she/her.
 I am a queer and mixed-race, second-generation Chinese settler born, raised, and living on the traditional and unceded lands of the sc̓əwaθenaɁɬ təməxʷ (Tsawwassen), Stó:lō, Stz’uminus, and xʷməθkʷəy̓əm (Musqueam) peoples.

-I am an MLIS candidate at the UBC School of Information and projected to graduate in May 2022.
+I am an MLIS student at the UBC School of Information and projected to graduate in May 2022.

 ## Areas of Interest
 * Academic/Research libraries